auszed/auszed/README.md

 # Hi there 👋 i love computers and love talking about finance

 🌱 I’m currently learning
-- Deep learning for NLP
+- Model deployment in the cloud
 - NLP
 - Computer vision